Redistricting in Wisconsin: Reynolds cases (1960s)

 In the 1960s, with the state then under divided government, redistricting proved even more difficult.
 They again attempted to utilize a Legislative Council Committee of legislators and citizens as they had in 1950.
 In 1961, however, the Council Committee map was referred to the full Legislature without the endorsement of the Committee.
 The Republican Legislature did not pass the Committee map and failed to pass any other map that year.
-As in the 1950 reapportionment saga, Republicans continued attempting to utilize geographic area as criteria in the drawing of districts, which the Democratic Governor, Gaylord Nelson, rejected.
+As in the 1950 reapportionment saga, Republicans continued attempting to utilize geographic area as criteria in the drawing of districts, which the Democratic governor, Gaylord Nelson, rejected.

-Governor Nelson, called a special session in 1962 to deal with the issue, but then vetoed the congressional and legislative maps produced by the special session.
-A congressional redistricting plan was finally passed by overriding the Governor's veto in July, but legislative redistricting remained stalled.
-The Senate attempted to pass a redistricting plan via joint resolution, which would bypass the Governor, but the Assembly did not agree that it would be constitutional.
+Governor Nelson called a special session in 1962 to deal with the issue, but then vetoed the congressional and legislative maps produced by the special session.
+Attempts were made to override his veto, but all failed.
+The Senate then attempted to pass a redistricting plan via joint resolution, which would bypass the Governor, but the Assembly did not agree that it would be constitutional.
 In the meantime, the Democratic Attorney General, John W. Reynolds Jr., had gone to federal court seeking a resolution.
 The U.S. District Court appointed former Wisconsin Supreme Court justice Emmert L. Wingert as special master to investigate the issue.
 Judge Wingert eventually reported that he believed the redistricting suit should be dismissed and found no evidence that the failure to redistrict would result in "discrimination".
 The court accepted his recommendation and dismissed the suit, though they did warn that the issue could be renewed if no redistricting plan was passed by August 1963.

-The 1962 elections produced the same divided government configuration, with a Republican Legislature and John Reynolds, the former Attorney General, now Governor.
+The 1962 elections produced the same divided government configuration, with a Republican Legislature and a new Democratic governor—John Reynolds, the former Attorney General.
+In May of 1963, the governor and legislature were finally able to come to a compromise on the congressional district map, but legislative redistricting remained stalled.
 Once again, the Legislature passed a Republican-approved map, and the Democratic Governor vetoed it.
-Finally, in July 1962, the Assembly and Senate concurred on passing a joint resolution to bypass the Governor.
+Finally, in July 1963, the Assembly and Senate concurred on passing a joint resolution to bypass the Governor.
 Reynolds, however, brought suit to the Wisconsin Supreme Court, which ruled in State ex rel.
 Reynolds v.
 Zimmerman that the Wisconsin Constitution did not permit the Legislature to bypass the Governor in redistricting and further stated that if no new plan was enacted by May 1, the court would produce its own map by May 15.

 A last-ditch effort was made by the Legislature, but their final attempt was again rejected by Governor Reynolds, who criticized the partisan bias of the map, calling it "a fraud upon the people".